 Directions for Making a Chalkboard Sign with a Cricut

-- First thing I did was paint the wood frame.
+First thing I did was paint the wood frame.
 If you are ok with the color of yours, you can skip this step.

 If you need help with this step, watch this video tutorial on how to upload a file to Cricut Design Space.

-- For big projects like this, I like to use contact paper since it’s cheaper.
+For big projects like this, I like to use contact paper since it’s cheaper.
 I use the Vinyl setting on my Cricut Maker with the pressure turned down to less.

 If you are working with a frame that is less than 12 inches, you could cut the whole image out at once.
 Since mine was 16 inches wide, I had to cut them out in separate sections making it a wee bit more difficult!

 Since showing you the next few steps with pictures is a little tough, I made a video of how I apply the different sections to the glass and color in the letters.
-Make sure to watch it at the top of the post!
+Make sure to watch it at the top or side of the post!